JosiahBull/shell-scripts/README.md

 # Shell Scripts

-A small collection of scripts written for linux to make my life easier.
+A small collection of scripts written for Linux/MacOS to make my life easier.